clojure-camp/myclojurecamp/README.md

-# Dojo
+# My Clojure Camp

-App for managing the Dojo.
+App for managing pairing scheduler and other services of clojure camp.

 ## Developing